Yuvraajb/safeCT/README.md

 # safeCT
+This project was made for hack 4 humanity hackathon.

 ## Overview
 SafeCT is an innovative application designed to enhance urban safety by providing real-time crime data and location-based alerts.
 With rising crime rates making city navigation stressful, SafeCT empowers users with the tools and information they need to make informed decisions about their surroundings.